-Refractory metal materials mainly refer to tungsten, molybdenum, tantalum, niobium, rhenium, and vanadium, all of which are materials with a melting point above 2000 degrees Celsius.
-Refractory metal materials and their alloys have the characteristics of high melting point, high strength under a high-temperature environment, strong corrosion resistance to liquid metal and processing plasticity.
-Refractory […]
+What Is The Application Status Of Refractory Metal Material?
+Refractory metal material mainly refers to tungsten, molybdenum, tantalum, niobium, rhenium, and vanadium, all of which are materials with a melting point above 2000 degrees Celsius.
+Refractory metal materials and their alloys have the characteristics of high melting point, high strength under a high-temperature environment, strong […]

+Why Tantalum Is Important?
 Tantalum occurs in columbium ores.
 As the demand for columbium increases, increasing amounts of tantalum concentrates become available.
 After a difficult and complex separation and reduction process, both metals are obtained in the form of powder.
-The powder is pressed in dies to form bars which are vacuum sintered by passing high currents through them […]
+The powder is pressed in dies to form bars which are vacuum sintered by passing […]

 Copyright © 1994-2019 Stanford Advanced Materials, All Rights Reserved.